 - What funding is available?

-The University of Sussex is part of two UKRI Doctoral Training Programmes which provide funding for PhD students across the South East and South Coast respectively:
+The University of Sussex is part of UKRI Doctoral Training Programmes which provide funding for PhD students across the South East and South Coast respectively:

 Keep an eye on the PhD funding opportunities and scholarships on the University website.
 Different funding schemes become available at different times of the year, and new opportunities are published regularly.